yberreby/filsmick.github.io/TextShower.md

 <div class="TextShower-box">
 <strong class="TextShower-title">I'm another title !</strong>
 <p class="TextShower-text">My title doesn't have a '+' in it if there is no Javascript.
 But if there is and you click it, it will become a '-'!
-You can customize that in the arguments.<br>
+You can customize that in the arguments.</p>
-Div, strong and p are the most suitable HTML tags to use.</p>
 </div>

 <p>The margin, the padding and the height of the boxes are animated. </p>